Conference Information

 An intermediate DMM support course from members of the Focus on Fruit (FoF) team, Dono and Karina.

-As God continues to answer our prayers and begins to release movements in many UPGs, (foreign?) field workers with a few or with many small groups of believers start asking new questions:
+As God continues to answer our prayers and begins to release movements in many UPGs, expat field workers with a few or with many small groups of believers start asking new questions:

-1. What is the most effective use of foreign workers in places where movements have already been started by nationals?
+1. What is the most effective use of expat workers in places where movements have already been started by nationals?

 2. How do we help very fruitful nationals who have too many groups to lead on their own?